 - The following step requires the customer to sign the Door Entry Register.
 This is where you noted the Temperature.
 All fields must be completed.

 - Inform the customer about sanitizing station two, so they can use it when needed.

-You must have 2 types of sanitizers, hand sanitizer which contains alcohol and is only used on hands and a surface sanitizer with no alcohol.
+You must have 2 types of sanitisers, a hand sanitiser which contains alcohol and is only used on hands and a surface sanitiser with no alcohol.

-The Surface Sanitizer must be used to sanitize EVERYTHING where customers touch and move, including toilet facilities, as well as sanitizing the area the patron where seated after the patron leaves.
+The Surface Sanitizer must be used to sanitize EVERYTHING where customers touch and move, including toilet facilities, as well as sanitizing the area the patron was seated after the patron leaves.

-For this sanitation, the Surface Sanitizer must be used.
-Surface sanitizer can consist of a small amount of bleach mixed with water, must be used every 30 min to wipe down the counters, chairs, tables, doorknobs, faucets etc.
+For this sanitation, Surface Sanitizer must be used.
+Surface sanitiser can consist of a small amount of bleach mixed with water, must be used every 30 min to wipe down the counters, chairs, tables, doorknobs, faucets etc.

 The daily sanitizing register must be obtained from the Manager every morning before opening and must be completed every 30 min, at the time you have sanitized all surfaces everywhere.